freddy-14/ras-pi-node/README.md

 ras-pi-node
 =============

-some node.js scripts and stuff for the raspberry pi
+Simple node.js script to toggle pins on a raspberry pi.